Let’s not repeat what was done to Fredericks

 It has taken India a very long time to recognise Manuel Fredericks and confer him with the Dhyan Chand Award for lifetime achievement.
 Clearly, we could have done better for the former goalkeeper who was in the bronze medal-winning hockey team in the 1972 Munich Olympics.

-The least the Ministry of Youth Affairs and Sports and successive governments could have done was given him the Arjuna Award at least.
+The least the Ministry of Youth Affairs and Sports and successive governments could have done was given him the Arjuna Award.
 Agreed that hockey is a team sport and everyone cannot get an award.
 But did he have to apply nine times before being finally considered for any award?

-It was a well-known fact that Fredericks was not in the best of situations financially.
-Forget about awards, it is bewildering that he hardly received any help.
-He was managing to make ends meet by coaching school children and a small pension.
+It was a well-known fact that Fredericks was not in the best of situations financially for a long time.
+Forget about awards, it is bewildering that he hardly received any financial help.
+He has been managing to make ends meet by coaching school children and with a meagre pension.
 His case is the perfect example of how we neglect our national sporting heroes.

-The selection of Arjuna Awardees was ridden with bad decisions and undeserving winners.
-Not very long ago, it was a three-member selection committee and there was a big furore over the winners.
-Fortunately, it is a 12-member committee picking the winners.
+The selection of Arjuna Awardees has been ridden with bad decisions and undeserving winners.
+Not very long ago, it was a three-member selection committee and there was usually a big furore over the winners every year.
+Fortunately, it is a 12-member committee picking the winners these days.

-Another case is that of hockey wizard Dhyan Chand, whose birthday on August 29 is celebrated as National Sports Day.
-The Khel Ratna, Arjuna, Dronacharya and Dhyan Chand Awards are presented.
+Another case is that of hockey wizard Dhyan Chand, whose birthday on August 29, which is celebrated as National Sports Day.
+The Khel Ratna, Arjuna, Dronacharya and Dhyan Chand Awards are presented on this very day.
+Luckily, there is at least a day to remember his brilliant exploits on the hockey turf.

-When master batsman and cricket legend Sachin Tendulkar got the Ratna in 2014, several the hockey fraternity was up in arms and felt Dhyan Chand deserved it.
+When cricket legend Sachin Tendulkar got the Bharat Ratna in 2014, the hockey fraternity was up in arms and felt Dhyan Chand deserved it more than the master batsman.
 That was probably the wrong way of looking at it.
-Tendulkar definitely deserved it, no question about that.
+Tendulkar definitely deserved the award, no question about that.
 However, what stopped the government from conferring it to Dhyan Chand earlier or later than 2014 is quizzing.

-It is not always the fault or slip-up of the committee or Ministry that deserving candidates get left out.
-National federations and state associations sometimes fail to send in the nominations on time in order to be considered for the Award.
+It is not always the fault or slip-up of the recommendation committee or the Ministry that deserving candidates get left out.
+National federations and state associations sometimes fail to send in the nominations on time in order for the athlets to be considered for an National award.

 Take the case of sprinter Dutee Chand.
 The Odisha Government sent her nomination late and was thus rejected by the Ministry.
 Her nomination was also rejected because it was not in order.
 This is exactly the kind of lackadaisical approach that deprives a sportsperson of recognition.